ROCm/rocm-docs-core/docs/developer_guide/commitizen.md

 Multiple scopes can be given and `(all)` may be used if change affects the entire project.

-The **subject** should be a succint description of the change in present imperative tense (i.e. *update wording* not *updated wording*)
+The **subject** should be a succinct description of the change in present imperative tense (i.e. *update wording* not *updated wording*)

 A longer description can be included in the **body**, including the motivation